The Amazon Rainforest has been in a steep decline every year. Calls to save the Amazon Rainforest are more important than ever.

 7. Amazon Conservation Projects and Trusts

 There are several ongoing conservation projects and trusts.
 It will allow people all over the world, from different backgrounds and walks of life to share their part in saving the Amazon rainforest.
-Donate to organizations and trusts such as the following:

 - Amazon Watch